VisioSphereAI/labelvim/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+name: Bug Report
+description: Create a bug report
+labels: 'bug'
+body:
+  - type: markdown
+    attributes:
+      value: Thanks for taking the time to file a bug report!
+Please fill out this form as completely as possible.
+  - type: textarea
+    attributes:
+      label: Provide environment information
+      description: Please run `which python; python --version; python -m pip list | grep labelvim` in the root directory of your project and paste the results.
+    validations:
+      required: true
+  - type: input
+    attributes:
+      label: What OS are you using?
+      description: 'Please specify the exact version.
+For example: macOS 12.4, Ubuntu 20.04.4'
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: Describe the Bug
+      description: A clear and concise description of what the bug is.
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: Expected Behavior
+      description: A clear and concise description of what you expected to happen.
+  - type: textarea
+    attributes:
+      label: To Reproduce
+      description: Steps to reproduce the behavior, please provide a clear description of how to reproduce the issue, based on the linked minimal reproduction.
+Screenshots can be provided in the issue body below.
+If using code blocks, make sure that syntax highlighting is correct and double check that the rendered preview is not broken.
+  - type: markdown
+    attributes:
+      value: Before posting the issue go through the steps you've written down to make sure the steps provided are detailed and clear.
+  - type: markdown
+    attributes:
+      value: Contributors should be able to follow the steps provided in order to reproduce the bug.
+  - type: markdown
+    attributes:
+      value: These steps are used to add integration tests to ensure the same issue does not happen again.
+Thanks in advance!